 I didn’t glue the smaller cake stand to the larger cake stand.
 This can definitely be done, if desired!

 Voila!
 Pretty plates display the fantastic desserts the bakery has created… Ha ha!!

-The plates would also make a fabulous gift topped with some holiday fudge for good measure, right?
+The dessert stand with glass plates would also make a fabulous gift topped with some holiday fudge for good measure, right?